laggingreflex/multi-video-player/ISSUES/feat.md

   ☐ Display info/controls on video.

-  ☐ When adjusting zoom, scroll back to current video

   ☐ 'play-visible' - A new mode to play only videos currently in the view

   ☐ When leaving the app in background, let the user choose to have the video(s) keep playing or pause.
 Currently it's to keep playing, the user can pause himself (use <kbd>Spacebar</kbd>) before leaving.